 All students are recommended to refer to the online timetable for details of module timings and locations.
 Note that this information is subject to change so students are advised to check regularly.

-All students who failed one or more Management modules in the previous academic session and who intend to resit or repeat those modules should notify the Senior Teaching and Learning Administrator, Fiona Holland (firstname.lastname@example.org) by the end of the first week of Term 1.
+All elective students who failed one or more Management modules in the previous academic session and who intend to resit or repeat those modules should notify the Elective and Affiliate Administrator, Fiona Narraway (email@example.com) by the end of the first week of Term 1.

 Guidelines for correct registration on Management modules.

 Students are advised to register as early as possible on Portico for any management module they wish to take as an option or elective.
 For the most part we will accept students on our optional/elective modules on a first come first served basis according to the date of selection on Portico.
+Priority is given to students registered in the School of Management and students on certain programmes are prioritised for some modules.
 Places may be limited on some modules depending on room constraints.

 The UCL School of Management Student Administration team is always available to meet students to discuss their selections.
 The UCL School of Management Student Office is located on the 1st floor of the Engineering Front Building on Malet Place.
 Students are also advised to discuss any doubts regarding timetabling or permitted module combinations with their parent departments.